jthack/PIPE/README.md

 <a name="conclusion"/>

 ## Conclusion:
-While AI offers immense potential in numerous applications, developers must be vigilant to the inherent security risks, particularly prompt injection.
-By understanding these risks and applying the principles outlined above, you can build applications that harness the power of AI while maintaining a robust security stance.
+AI offers immense potential in numerous applications but developers should be aware of the inherent security risks, particularly prompt injection.
+By understanding these risks and applying the principles outlined above, we can build applications that harness the power of AI while maintaining a high level of security

 ## Attributions
 This was created by [Joseph Thacker (rez0)](https://twitter.com/rez0__) with feedback from [Hrishi](https://twitter.com/hrishioa), [Justin Gardner (Rhynorater)](https://twitter.com/Rhynorater/), and [Daniel Miessler](https://twitter.com/danielmiessler).